School of Industrial Physics and Chemistry of the City of Paris: Statistics

 Acceptance rate

 * The School of Industrial Physics and Chemistry of the City of Paris is among the institutions that don't provide data on acceptance rates.
-This might happen because a university has programs where an applicant only needs to meet admission requirements to enroll and doesn't necessarily competes with others.
+This might happen because the university has programs where applicants only need to meet admission requirements to enroll and don't necessarily compete with others.

 Acceptance rate & Admissions